 Mental health disorders

 Anxiety and depression would be the highest factors in ratios and surveys for one to get addicted.
 Mental health is always important for a person.
 It’s common for everyone to be stressed and depressed, but the level of that varies depending upon the person.
-Many of them in order to get away from their level of stress, they feel addiction as a relief, but that is not the real case what they think and falling as prey to addiction.
+Many of them in order to get away from their level of stress, feel addiction as a relief, but that is not the real case what they think and falling as prey to addiction.

 Abusing drugs at an early age